kau1992/vue-sails-example/README.md

 Router for the frontend.

 ## To do
+- More tests
+- more multilingualism
+- file uploads
+- upgrading to Sails.js 1.0
+- mobile version
+- finalize checkout
-More tests, more multilingualism, file uploads, upgrading to Sails.js 1.0, mobile version, finalize checkout, use modules for Vuex
+- use modules for Vuex

 ## Code style
 This project fulfils the [JavaScript Standard Style](https://standardjs.com/).